IllusionInk/visualizing_sound/README.md

 The project began with the basic aim of emulating a sound visualizer.
 But explorations and study of native sound libraries in processing opened avenues for interesting analysis such as frequency detection, sound filtering and more.
 This project is currently a work in progress.

 > The final aim is to visualize a physical space based on the aural (sound) data avaliable in the given space.
 It would allow us to represent a space in a data-art oriented manner.
-"Just as wine creepers growing over a space and define its apperance, how would a space appear in terms of the evoloving aural information in there ? "
+"Just as wine creepers growing over a space define its apperance, how would a space appear in terms of the evoloving aural information in there ? "